fmahadyBD/PHP_With-Laravel-Framework/Class 20/readme.md

-This is a project and its source code: and its hosting link:
+This is a project and its source code: https://github.com/fmahadyBD/Faster_Theme_remake </br>
+and its hosting link[:] (https://fmahadybd.github.io/Faster_Theme_remake/)